 The repository manager allows you to schedule the execution of maintenance tasks.
 The tasks can carry out regular maintenance steps that will be applied to all repositories or to specific repositories on a configurable schedule or simply perform other system maintenance.
-Use the Tasks menu item in the System section of the Administration menu to access the feature view, shown in Figure: “Managing Tasks”, that allows you to manage your tasks.
+Use the Tasks menu item in the System section of the Administration menu to access the feature view, shown in Figure: “Managing Tasks”, to manage your tasks.

 Figure: Managing Tasks